 For more details, check our post covering New York tourist passes.

 CURRENTLY OUT OF SERVICE TILL THE CITY FINDS A REPLACEMENT

 NYC Express Bus is the official bus operator for the NYC Department of Transportation.

-At LaGuardia, you can find the bus at Terminals B, C, and D. Look for the red signs.
-The bus goes into Manhattan and drops passengers at 3 locations:
+You can find the bus at Terminals B, C, and D. Look for the red signs.
+The bus goes into Manhattan and drops passengers at three locations:

-- Grand Central Terminal (corner of 41st Street & Lexington Ave)
+- Grand Central Terminal (corner of 41st Street & Lexington Avenue)